-bloodsausage.co.uk is the thoroughly misbehaved vehicle of illustrator and animator Dave Anderson, there to help even the most uptight organisation find their funny.
+bloodsausage.co.uk, now in its tenth year, is the thoroughly misbehaved vehicle of award-winning illustrator and animation director Dave Anderson, there to help even the most uptight organisation find their funny.

-From flip chart stand-up performances around the dives of London, via a Masters from Central St Martins and five incredible years in Peru, Dave is now working on his unique brand of comedy from his studio in Barcelona.
+From flip chart stand-up performances around the dives of London, via a Masters from Central St Martins and then five incredible years in his wife's country of Peru, Dave is now working on his unique brand of comedy artwork from his studio in Barcelona.

-Lastly, Dave is also a regular storyboard artist for several production companies and has worked closely with the most respected comedy directors, such as Taika Waititi, Steve Bendelack, James Haworth and Roderick Fenske and was absolutely chuffed to help the brilliant comedian Harry Hill plan his movie.
+Lastly, Dave is also a regular storyboard artist for several production companies and ad agencies.
+He's learned a lot working closely with some of the most respected comedy directors, such as Taika Waititi, Steve Bendelack, James Haworth and Roderick Fenske and was absolutely chuffed to help the brilliant comedian Harry Hill plan his movie.

 The simple yet very humouristic drawings Dave Anderson makes are always contrasting within themselves.
 Form and content seem to be created to be the exact opposites of each other, and that's what makes his style so interesting.